RajatSablok/Free-Slot-Finder-API/README.md

 - Find free slots by semester
 - Compare timetables of different users
 - Get users according to their free slots
+- Get slot type of user(morning, evening, or mixed)

 ## Instructions to run